andriydruk/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 **Shared library** is more difficult, let's start from definition:

 > Shared libraries are libraries that are loaded by programs when they start.
 When a shared library is installed properly, all programs that start afterwards automatically use the new shared library.
-It's actually much more flexible and sophisticated than this, because the approach used by Linux permits you to: update libraries and still support programs that want to use older, non-backward-compatible versions of those libraries; override specific libraries or even specific functions in a library when executing a particular program; do all this while programs are running using existing libraries.
+It's actually much more flexible and sophisticated than this, because the approach used by Linux permits you to: update libraries and still support programs that want to use older, non-backward-compatible versions of those libraries; override specific libraries or even specific functions in a library when executing a particular program; do all this while programs are running using existing libraries. <sup>[5](http://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html)</sup>

-Since Android API 23 NDK supports dylib SONAME.
+Since Android API 23 NDK supports dylib `SONAME`.

 > Every shared library has a special name called the `soname`.
-The soname has the prefix `lib`, the name of the library, the phrase `.so`, followed by a period and a version number that is incremented whenever the interface changes (as a special exception, the lowest-level C libraries don't start with `lib`).
-A fully-qualified soname includes as a prefix the directory it's in; on a working system a fully-qualified soname is simply a symbolic link to the shared library's `real name`.
-Every shared library also has a `real name`, which is the filename containing the actual library code.
+The soname has the prefix `lib`, the name of the library, the phrase .so, followed by a period and a version number that is incremented whenever the interface changes (as a special exception, the lowest-level C libraries don't start with `lib`).
+A fully-qualified soname includes as a prefix the directory it's in; on a working system a fully-qualified soname is simply a symbolic link to the shared library's `realname`.
+Every shared library also has a `realname`, which is the filename containing the actual library code.
 The real name adds to the soname a period, a minor number, another period, and the release number.
 The last period and release number are optional.
-The minor number and release number support configuration control by letting you know exactly what version(s) of the library are installed.
+The minor number and release number support configuration control by letting you know exactly what version(s) of the library are installed. <sup>[6](http://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html)</sup>

-There is a "small" problem with soname in Android: all Android 23+ platforms require soname, but only Android 23+ can read it.
-That's why if you current min API lower than 23 you should always set soname == realname.
+There is a "small" problem with soname in Android: all Android 23+ platforms require `soname`, but only Android 23+ can read it.
+That's why if you current min API lower than 23 you should always set `soname` == `realname`.
 No versioning of soname yet 😔

 Code of inverse square root using math.h: